 ### # Configuration for Vagrant ### # This is used for domain mapping name: wordpress # These are used for migrating database and uploads back and forth with production # Comment these out if you don't want this integration production: domain: example.seravo.com ssh_port: 12345 staging: domain: example.seravo.com ssh_port: 23456 # Domains are automatically mapped to Vagrant with /etc/hosts modifications development: domains: - wordpress.local - example.dev - www.example.dev

 name in config.yml to change your site name.
-This is used in quite some places in development environment.
+This is used in quite a few places in the development environment.

-For example with the above config.yml mailcatcher is setupped in address: mailcatcher.example.local.
+For example, with the above config.yml mailcatcher is set up in the address: mailcatcher.example.local.

 ssh_port to sync with your production instance.